Guiding the enterprise into a hybrid cloud model

 The VMware-branded Infrastructure as a Service offering, alternatively, lets VMware vSphere and vCloud Director shops extend their virtual environments into VMware's public cloud using existing VMware tools such as vCenter while offering automated replication, monitoring using vSphere vMotion, high availability and Distributed Resource Scheduler.
 Customers can pay for the service on a subscription or per-use basis.

-The "vCloud Hybrid Service will be the path of least resistance," Northcutt said, pointing out that users won't face high transformation costs.
+v "vCloud Hybrid Service will be the path of least resistance," Northcutt said, pointing out that users won't face high transformation costs.
 Plus, he said, they'll be comfortable with the tool set and have trust in the VMware name.

 Participants in the early-release program are excited about it.